Let’s talk about Jenna Jameson for a minute. Yes, the porn star.

 CreateSpace Independent Publishing | 2017

-I was given this book by the author through my blog, and I’ve been delayed in reading it because of house projects and other books.
+I was given this book by the author through a review request, and I’ve been delayed in reading it because of house projects and other books.
 Life gets crazy sometimes.
 I know I’m 5 books ahead in my reading goal for the year, but that is not as far ahead as I want to be going into the fall and Christmas seasons when my life gets even busier than it is right now.

 But I’m going to be starting this as soon as I’m done with The Confession.